LuitelN/Blog_Platform_API/README.md

    ```sh
    node src/app.js
    ```
-4. Use Postman or curl to interact with the API endpoints (see below).
+4. Use Postman or curl to interact with the API endpoints.

 ## Authentication
 - Some routes can be protected using the middleware in `src/middleware/auth.js`.